RexJaeschke/user-documentation/guides/hack/02-generics/01-intro.md

 # Introduction

-Hack contains a mechanism to define *generic* (that is, type-less) classes, interfaces, traits, methods, and functions, and to create type-specific instances of them via parameters.
+Certain types (classes, interfaces, and traits) and their methods can be parameterized; that is, their declarations can have one or more placeholder names—called *type parameters*—that are associated with types via *type arguments* when a class is instantiated or a method is called.
+A type or method having such placeholder names is called a *generic type* or *generic method*, respectively.
+Top-level functions can also be parameterized giving rise to *generic functions*.

-An example of a generic class is `Vector<T>`, from the Hack collections implementation. `T` is called a _type parameter_, and it is what makes Vector generic.
+An example of a generic class is `Vector<T>`, from the Hack collections implementation. `T` is a type parameter, and it is what makes Vector generic.
 It can hold any kind of value, from `int` to an instance of a class, for example.
 However, for any instantiation of the Vector class, once a type has been associated with `T`, that type cannot be changed.